ErrorTzy/writings/papers/WSIdea.md

 ## On motivation

 In this paper, I want to discuss the question: How much reality should we read off our language?
 For example, almost all natural languages have a subject-predicate structure.
 Should we then say, the world itself is constituted of objects and properties?
-The proposition $P$ seems syntactically more primitive than $\neg \neg P$.
+And especially, we say things are good or bad.
+Then should we read them off our language and say there are such properties in the world?
+Also, the proposition $P$ seems syntactically more primitive than $\neg \neg P$.
 Should we read this structure off our language and say $P$ is in some sense more fundamental than $\neg \neg P$?
 Quantum physics describes the world in terms of wave functions.
 Should we conclude that reality is in some sense just a bunch of waves (or maybe, a huge, holistic wave)?
 These kind of questions are central to maybe all metaphysical problems.

-But this question is not actually formulated precisely.
-We aren't exactly reading reality off our language, because sometimes the meaning of our terms could be vague.
+But in fact this question is not totally accurate.
+It's better to ask, How much reality should we read off our *interpretation* of language?
+We aren't exactly reading reality off our language, as least as long as we take the model-theoretic meaning of "language" and contrast it with its interpretation.
+For example, syntactically speaking, there's no difference between banks.
+For the sake of the argument, let's assume kinds to be worldly.
+Then if we are reading reality off our syntax, then we should take bank to be a unified kind.
+But normally we don't think so.
+We think "bank" is ambiguous and there are two different kinds of bank in the world instead of one.
+Therefore, our normal practice is to read reality off our interpretation of language, not the language per se.[^1]

+Technically speaking, the interpretation of a language is a model.
+But as long as we are talking about the interpretation of natural language, the model-theoretic talk is best understood as either a reconstruction or a representation of our interpretation.
+I take it to be obvious that no one really think in terms of domains, predicate interpretations and variant assignments when we speak.

+Intended conclusion: our interpretation is our disposition.